text-machine-lab/blog/_drafts/generative_models.md

 # Conclusion

 In this article we introduced a variety of architectures for generating data samples in different domains such as images and language.
 Each model has different properties, costs and benefits to consider for your application.
+Good luck!